sonots/fluentd-server/API.md

 ### GET /api/:name

-Get the contents of Fluentd config post whose name is :name.
+Get the contents of Fluentd config whose name is :name.
 Query parameters are replaced with variables in erb.

 Supported query parameter formats are: